Highway Lane Change

-This example shows how to simulate an automated lane change maneuver system for highway driving scenario.
+This example shows how to perceive surround-view information and use it to design an automated lane change maneuver system for highway driving scenarios.

 An automated lane change maneuver (LCM) system enables the ego vehicle to automatically move from one lane to another lane.
-The LCM system models the longitudinal and lateral control dynamics for automated lane change.
-An LCM system senses the environment for most important objects (MIOs) using on-board sensors, identifies an optimal trajectory that avoids these objects, and steers ego vehicle along this trajectory.
+An LCM system models the longitudinal and lateral control dynamics for an automated lane change.
+LCM systems scan the environment for most important objects (MIOs) using onboard sensors, identify an optimal trajectory that avoids these objects, and steer the ego vehicle along the identified trajectory.

-This example shows how to design and test the planner and controller components of an LCM system.
-In this example, the lane change planner uses ground truth information from the scenario to detect MIOs.
-It then generates a feasible trajectory to negotiate a lane change that is executed by the lane change controller.
+This example shows how to create a test bench model to test the sensor fusion, planner, and controller components of an LCM system.
+This example uses five vision sensors and one radar sensor to detect other vehicles from the surrounding view of the ego vehicle.
+It uses a joint probabilistic data association (JPDA) based tracker to track the fused detections from these multiple sensors.
+The lane change planner then generates a feasible trajectory for the tracks to negotiate a lane change that is executed by the lane change controller.
 In this example, you:

-Simulate and visualize system behavior — The test bench model is configured to test the integration of planning and controls to perform lane change maneuver on a curved road with multiple vehicles.
+Simulate and visualize system behavior — Simulate the test bench model to test the integration of sensor fusion and tracking with planning and controls to perform lane change maneuvers on a curved road with multiple vehicles.

 Explore other scenarios — These scenarios test the system under additional conditions.

-You can apply the modeling patterns used in this example to test your own planner and controller components of an LCM system.
+You can apply the modeling patterns used in this example to test your own LCM system.

 Opening this model runs the